simplex-chat/simplex-chat/simplex-messaging-implementation.md

 ### REST API endpoints

 Simplex messaging server MUST provide the API endpoints for the recipient and for the sender.
-The list of endpoints below has URI examples, the actual API URI schemes can differ between implementations, and even from deployment to deployment, based on server configuration.
+The list of endpoints below is exhaustive and servers MUST NOT implement any other endpoints.
+The actual API URI schemes can differ between implementations from the below examples, and even from deployment to deployment, based on server configuration.

-URI scheme provides an additional layer of security to access the connection for both the sender and the recipient, and allows, if required, to implement and deploy private and commercial simplex messaging servers.
+URI scheme provides an additional layer of security to access the connection for both the sender and the recipient, and allows to implement and deploy private and commercial simplex messaging servers.

 `messages` path segment in all endpoints to retrieve, delete and send messages is REQUIRED and MUST NOT be changed by any implementation or deployment.

 Endpoints for the recipient:
 - [Create connection](#create-connection): POST `create URI` (e.g. `https://example.com/connection`)
-- [Update connection](#update-connection): PUT `<RU>` (e.g. `https://example.com/connection/aZ9f`)
+- [Secure connection](#update-connection): PUT `<RU>` (e.g. `https://example.com/connection/aZ9f`)
 - [Delete connection](#delete-connection): DELETE `<RU>` (e.g. `https://example.com/connection/aZ9f`)
-- [Retrieve messages](#retrieve-messages): POST `<RU>/messages` (e.g. `https://example.com/connection/aZ9f/messages`)
+- [Retrieve messages](#retrieve-messages): GET `<RU>/messages` (e.g. `https://example.com/connection/aZ9f/messages`)
+- [Retrieve message](#retrieve-message): GET `<RU>/messages/<message_id>` (e.g. `https://example.com/connection/aZ9f/messages/1234`)
 - [Delete messages](#delete-messages): DELETE `<RU>/messages` (e.g. `https://example.com/connection/aZ9f/messages`)
+- [Delete message](#delete-message): DELETE `<RU>/messages/<message_id>` (e.g. `https://example.com/connection/aZ9f/messages/1234`)

 Endpoints for the sender:
-- [Update connection](#update-connection): PUT `<SU>` (e.g. `https://example.com/connection/bY1h`)
 - [Send messages](#send-messages): POST `<SU>/messages` (e.g. `https://example.com/connection/bY1h/messages`)

 __Please note__: the server MUST NOT allow the sender to delete of modify the messages after they are sent.